marksimpson82/personal-site-blog/_posts/2017-05-12-ms-wheel-mouse-optical-redux-wmo-1-1-windows-10-x64.md

 I played with the WMO for a week or so; the negative acceleration coupled with my low sensitivity renders it unsuitable.
 I decided to try something new.

 So what to do?.
-[Rocketjumpninja&#8217;s website](http://www.rocketjumpninja.com/top-40/) has some great mouse review articles & youtube links, including detailed size comparisons / side-by-side videos of various popular mice.
+[Rocketjumpninja's website](http://www.rocketjumpninja.com/top-40/) has some great mouse review articles & youtube links, including detailed size comparisons / side-by-side videos of various popular mice.

 Given that my hands are fairly long (22cm or so) and I palm grip when gaming, I thought the Zowie EC1-A or the Razer DeathAdder would be good.
-However,&nbsp;I tried the Zowie EC1-A and it didn&#8217;t suit me.
-It was a good match for me length-wise and was comfortable to rest my hand on, but it&#8217;s too wide for me to pick up without changing the way I grip it.
+However,&nbsp;I tried the Zowie EC1-A and it didn't suit me.
+It was a good match for me length-wise and was comfortable to rest my hand on, but it's too wide for me to pick up without changing the way I grip it.

-If you have massive hams for hands, definitely check out the EC1-A. The sensor is great, and it has a few other wonderful features, namely a DPI switch being on the base of the mouse (&#8220;let&#8217;s change DPI to go into sniper mode!&#8221; said nobody ever, apart from marketing guys) and zero setup / drivers.
-True plug &#8216;n&#8217; play.
+If you have massive hams for hands, definitely check out the EC1-A. The sensor is great, and it has a few other wonderful features, namely a DPI switch being on the base of the mouse ("let's change DPI to go into sniper mode!" said nobody ever, apart from marketing guys) and zero setup / drivers.
+True plug 'n' play.

-After sending it back, I noticed RJN&#8217;s videos featured a Logitech G403.
+After sending it back, I noticed RJN's videos featured a Logitech G403.
 The G403 is much larger than the Steelseries Rival 100, and somewhere between the sizes of the EC1-A and the EC2-A. Given that I wanted a larger mouse, but not as big as the EC1-A, the Logitech G403 fitted the bill.
 It is perfect for my hand size.

 Positives:

   * I like the shape even better than the WMO / EC1-A.
-  * It&#8217;s light.
+  * It's light.
 Not quite as light as the WMO, but within 10g.
-The extra 10g is not noticeable as&#8230;
+The extra 10g is not noticeable as...
-  * &#8230; it glides much better and faster than any other mouse I&#8217;ve tried
+  * ... it glides much better and faster than any other mouse I've tried
-  * The cable slides over a cloth pad easily and doesn&#8217;t twist or snag.
+  * The cable slides over a cloth pad easily and doesn't twist or snag.
   * The sensor is amazing.
   * The DPI switch cycles between 400 / 800 / 1600 / 3200 DPI without requiring drivers.
-  * You don&#8217;t need to install any software whatsoever unless you want to customise it (I don&#8217;t).
+  * You don't need to install any software whatsoever unless you want to customise it (I don't).

 Negatives:

-  * It&#8217;s £60, for crying out loud!
+  * It's £60, for crying out loud!
 I managed to get it on sale for £40, but the normal retail price is very steep.
   * The cable is very thick.
-While its weight is not an issue, it doesn&#8217;t fit in most mouse bungees (razer bungee says: nope).
+While its weight is not an issue, it doesn't fit in most mouse bungees (razer bungee says: nope).
   * The DPI switch is on top of the mouse.
-It&#8217;s hard to press accidentally, but it&#8217;s still there.
+It's hard to press accidentally, but it's still there.
 Zowie wins this round.
-  * Logitech&#8217;s customisation software is a 100+ MB installer.
+  * Logitech's customisation software is a 100+ MB installer.
 Balls to that!
-(This is also a major reason I won&#8217;t buy razer mice.)
+(This is also a major reason I won't buy razer mice.)

-I&#8217;m pretty sure that my mouse-buying days are over for another 5 years.
-What I take from this spate of experimentation is that there is no &#8216;amazing&#8217; mouse that beats all others.
+I'm pretty sure that my mouse-buying days are over for another 5 years.
+What I take from this spate of experimentation is that there is no 'amazing' mouse that beats all others.
 It all depends on your hand size, shape and grip style.
-Try out some mice and see what suits you rather than buying the &#8220;best&#8221; mouse with the most positive reviews.
+Try out some mice and see what suits you rather than buying the "best" mouse with the most positive reviews.